JJGuilloryGit/automatedclaimprocessingapp/README.md

 A complete AWS infrastructure setup for deploying a Claim AI Flask application using Terraform and ECS Fargate.

+This is a full AI-powered document automation system using AWS—designed for insurance and healthcare teams who want to reduce manual review time, improve accuracy, and demo modern AI workflows for real-world operations.

 ## 🏗️ Architecture

 - **ECS Fargate** - Containerized Flask app (256 CPU / 512 MB)